D4uS1/ez-on-rails-react/README.md

 * setBackendUrl: (backendUrl: string) => void - Setter for the backendUrl
 * setAuthInfo: (authInfo: EzOnRailsAuthInfo | null) => void - Setter for the authInfo
 * setApiVersion: (apiVersion: string) => void - Setter for the api version
+* setOnUnauthorizedCallback: (callback: OnUnauthorizedCallback) => void - Setter to define a callback that is called if any http request from a hook results in a 401 http status code

 ## Other features
 ### SWR Fetcher